btcven/locha/documentation/en/chapter_09.md

  <img src="imple_pic/rfc5444-pkt.png" alt="drawing" height="600" width="1000" align="center"/>

-Each type of control message has to be adapted to the format of the _RFC5444_ package.
+Each type of control message has to be adapted to the format of the _RFC5444_ packet.

 _AODVv2_ doesn´t require access to the package header [RFC5444].